vishvAsa/AgamaH/AryaH/hinduism/branches/shaivaH/trikam/abhinavagupta-mUlam/tantrAlokaH/meta/articles/rastogi-navajIvana-intro/1_EXPLORING_THE_TANTRALOKA.md

 INTRODUCTION TO THE TANTRALOKA

 abstract Absolute.
 It is only from this deep religious point of view that the Prakriya character of the Tan- trāloka can be more meaningfully explained.
-Possi- bly this is the significance of this view being vouched in the beginning and in the end (Uparkrama and Upasaṁhāra, to put it traditionally) of the Tantraloka.
+Possi- bly this is the significance of this view being vouched in the beginning and in the end (Uparkrama and Upasaṁhāra, to put it traditionally) of the Tantrāloka.

-(iii) Five objectives behind the composition of the Tantraloka
+(iii) Five objectives behind the composition of the Tantrāloka

 (a-i) ATTAINMENT OF BHAIRAVAHOOD

-After examination of the underlying motives of Abhinava a study of Abhinava's objectives behind his composition of the Tantraloka will be immensely helpful.
+After examination of the underlying motives of Abhinava a study of Abhinava's objectives behind his composition of the Tantrāloka will be immensely helpful.
 The fundamental aim is the same as that of his philosophical discipline in general.
 It is the achie- vement of Bhairavahood i.e., the divination of the mundane.
 Abhinava proudly declares that one who constantly practises all the tenets of thirtyseven Ah- nikas is oneself transformed into Bhairava, the Abso- lute.
 If a consistent perusal of 37 chapters leads to one's attainment of essential divinity, it is all the more reason to conclude that the microscopically finite being is capable of attaining cosmic personality.

 (a-ii) PROPOUNDING FOURFOLD REDEMTIVE KNOWLEDGE

 Abhinava is never tired of reiterating his preferences.
-He says that the original commitment of the Tantraloka is to understand the nature of Absolute Awareness2.
+He says that the original commitment of the Tantrāloka is to understand the nature of Absolute Awareness2.

 1. इति सप्ताधिकामेनां विशतं यः सदा बुधः ।